-- Facebook’s news feed will favor users friends and family’s content over brand and publishers content.
+Facebook’s news feed will favor users friends and family’s content over brand and publishers content.

 - Last Thursday, Mark Zuckerberg shared a message with the Facebook community announcing the reasoning behind this change.
-Through feedback from the community, Zuckerberg learned that they were feeling overwhelmed with content from businesses, brands and the media.
+Through feedback from the community, Zuckerberg learned that they were overwhelmed with content from businesses, brands and the media.

 - The announcement comes a week after Zuckerberg shared on a post that he wanted to dedicate 2018 to fixing Facebook’s problems, including issues like “abuse and hate, defending against interference by nation states, or making sure that time spent on Facebook is time well spent.”

 What does this announcement mean for the users?

-- Zuckerberg is now pushing for personal interactions for a better Facebook experience by showing more content from friends and family on a user’s news feed.
+- Zuckerberg is pushing for personal interactions by showing more content from friends and family for a better Facebook experience.

-- Facebook wants to reduce what they called “passive content” — videos and articles that ask don’t require the viewer to do more than just watch or read — so that users’ time on the site is well spent.
+- Facebook wants to reduce “passive content” — videos and articles that don’t require the viewer to do more than just watch or read — so that users’ time on the site is well spent.

-- Zuckerberg hopes that the changes will result in users having more meaningful interactions online because they will be engaging or reading posts made by their friends or family on Facebook.
+- Zuckerberg hopes that the changes will result in users having more meaningful interactions online through engaging or reading posts made by their friends or family.

 What does this announcement mean for businesses and brands?

-- The news may be great for users who are tired of noise on their news feed may find this news favorable.
+- This is good news for users that don’t like noise on their news feed may find this news favorable.
 However, it’s a confusing time for marketers and advertisers who make content for brands and businesses.

 - Pushing for “personal interactions” means content from brands, businesses and media will be shown a lot less on users’ news feeds.

-- Brand content will not be completely eliminated if you already have a following or community, but marketers will now have to find new ways to make personable and engaging interactions to be a part of a user’s Facebook experience.
+- Brand content will not be completely eliminated if a brand already has a following or community.
+However, marketers will now have to find new ways to make personable and engaging interactions to be a part of a user’s Facebook experience.

 - Facebook’s vice president of product management, John Hegeman, says that advertising will not be affected with Facebook’s new algorithm.